 The rubber tips are built into Pilot FriXion pens.
 You can your eraser on the tips of the caps or at the end tips of the pens.

 According to this article, the ink in these pens can disappear when pages heat to 149°F (65°C), and can reappear if temperatures dropped below -4°F (20°C).
 It is suggested to cool down the page for the ink to reappear.
 Some may suggest quickly putting the page in the refrigerator (put it in a protective plastic bag).

 A lot of people who use Rocketbook prefer to write with erasable pens for their items.
 I’m excited to let you know that these erasable pens work well with Rocketbook.

 If you want to have just one best erasable pen to look at, Pilot is the manufacturer who has dedicated time and effort to researching erasable ink.
-Almost all of the erasable pens on the market are made by Pilot.
+Almost all of the erasable pens on the market are made by Pilot, and the Pilot FriXion is particularly good.
 When searching for this kind of pen, most sites will recommend getting any of the brand Erasable pen offers as an alternative to the traditional pens we are used to.
 This video lists Pilot’s tech and product list, including capped gel ink pens, retractable pens, multi pens, markers, highlighters, color pencils, and more.

 Each Pilot erasable ink product is useful in its own right.
 The one I used best is the first one I ever tried, the FriXion Point erasable pen, because I honestly only ever need the classic color (black) when I write.